nashirk5/interview-questions-answers/README.md

     }
     ```

 ### Q 4.
-What is a z-index ?
+What is a z-index?

-It is used to define the order of elements if they overlap on each other.\
+It is used to define the order of elements if they overlap with each other.\
 Syntax

 > z-index: auto | number | initial | inherit;

 - auto: The stack order is equal to that of the parent(default).
-- number: The stack order depends in the number.
+- number: The stack order depends on the number.
 - initial: Sets the property to its default value.
 - inherit: Inherits the property from the parent element.